martinm43/stroman/README.md

 TBD soon, RQ INT means requires internet, a lot of these are just raw ideas:

+* Consider why the big simulation is so slow
+* Create a table and output file for the big simulation.
 * Update pitching data (starting with pitcher names) in table
 * Add in a random quote at the end of the log file when complete
 * Playoff predictions and the like should start no earlier than 20%, no later than 25% into season